kluu1/Reading-List/README.md

 # The Reading List

-This is a small reading list application built with React.js, Node.js, MongoDB, and GraphQL.
+This is a reading list application built with React.js, Node.js, MongoDB, and GraphQL.